qgis/QGIS-Documentation/source/docs/user_manual/processing_algs/qgis/vector_general_tools.rst

 .......

 ``Merged`` [vector]
-  Merged vector layer.
+  Merged vector layer containing all the features and attributes from input layers

 .. _qgis_order_by_expression:

 Order by expression
 -------------------
-Sorts a vector layer according to an expression: changes the geometry index according to an expression.
+Sorts a vector layer according to an expression: changes the feature index according to an expression.

 Be careful, it might not work as expected with some providers, the order might